Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Introduction

 The paper is organized as follows.
 We first discuss the phase diagram in Sec. \ref{sec:phasediag} as a function of $(h/K, K_z/K)$: the [111] magnetic field and the anisotropy in the exchange couplings.
-We briefly review the existing knowledge of the phase diagram and discuss the ground state properties using various diagnostics with 24-site ED under periodic boundary condition, revealing two new regions that have not been reported previously: the valance bond solid (VBS) phase consisting of isolated dimers on z bonds, and the PF region that features the interplay between majoranas and gauge fluxes.
-In Sec. \ref{sec:dynAny} we discuss the anyon dynamics induced by [111] magnetic field inside the Abelian QSL phase.
-We show evidence of hybridized anyonic excitations inside the PF phase by ED, which is supplemented by perturbation analysis and by dynamical DMRG for a system of size $6\times 4$ (48-site) cylinder geometry.
-We also discuss how excitations in the PF phase are connected to those in adjacent phases, the CSL, the partially polarized phase (PPM), and the U(1) QSL phase.
-Finally we conclude our investigation in Sec. \ref{sec:discussion} with outlook for future directions; and explain the low field limit in the appendix.
+We briefly review the existing knowledge of the phase diagram and discuss the ground state properties using various diagnostics with 24-site ED under periodic boundary condition, revealing two new regions that have not been scrutinized previously: the valence bond solid (VBS) state consisting of isolated dimers on z bonds, which is smoothly connected to the partially polarized state; and the primordial fractionalized (PF) region that features the interplay between majoranas and gauge fluxes.
+In Sec. \ref{sec:dynAny} we discuss the anyon dynamics induced by [111] magnetic field inside the abelian QSL phase, whose signature is sharply dispersing bound excitations that should be observable within linear response theory.
+We show numerical evidence of hybridized anyonic excitations inside the PF regime by ED, which is supplemented by a perturbation analysis and by dynamical DMRG on a cylindrical system of $12\times 4$ unit cells (96 sites) with truncation error $\sim 10^{-8}$.
+We also discuss how excitations in the PF regime are connected to those in adjacent phases, the chiral spin liquid (CSL), the partially polarized magnetic (PPM) phase, and the field-induced intermediate gapless QSL phase.
+Finally we conclude our investigation in Sec. \ref{sec:discussion} with outlook for future directions; and explain the low-field integrable limit and computational details in the appendix.